microsoft/vscode-docs/docs/editor/intellisense.md

 ![image showing intellisense icons](images/intellisense/intellisense_icons.png)

-Methods, variables, and objects tend to have high priority.
-Simple word completion, tends to be lower priority.
+Methods, variables, and objects tend to be high priority.
+Simple word completion, tend to be lower priority.
 When the priority level is equivalent, ordering is done alphabetically.

 |       |         |
 | ----- | ------- |